 Humans have 19 different types of smiles.
-Six of them are intertwined with happiness, but the rest might signify embarrassment, deceit, fear, anger, or other less-than-cheery emotions (so that’s why we need all those emojis!).
+Six of them are intertwined with happiness, but the rest might signify embarrassment, deceit, fear, anger, or other less-than-cheery emotions.

-To bring out your most genuinely joyous grins this year, give extra attention to your teeth and gums.
-Not only will your mouth be healthier (an easy confidence-booster), but the things you can do to tune-up your tooth care can also do wonders for the rest of your body.
+So it’s a prime time to give extra TLC (Toothy Loving Care) to your chompers and gums.
+Not only will your mouth be healthier, but the things you can do to tune-up your tooth care can also do wonders for the rest of your body.

-Here are 10 more tips for showing off your most showstopping smile in 2020.
+Here are 10 tips for boosting your brightest smile this year.

 But you don’t have to give up that end-of-day cabernet.
 Just pair it with higher pH nibbles such as cheese, nuts, whole grains, apples, and vegetables.
 (Mmmm.
 This is starting to sound like a nice spread for a cheese board!)
 Be sure to wait 30 minutes after you eat — enough time for a little chat with a good friend — and then unleash your trusty toothbrush.

-Especially when you’re sipping stain-causing drinks such as coffee or red wine, keep your water bottle close by.
+Keep your water bottle close by, especially when you’re sipping stain-causing drinks such as coffee or red wine.
 Imbibing H2O will help keep pigments from penetrating your enamel, dilute cavity-causing acids, and wash away the food particles and sugar that fuel bad bacteria.
 Tap water containing fluoride can also cut down on tooth decay, according to the ADA.